lightning/bolts/11-payment-encoding.md

 ## Requirements

 A writer:
-  - unless the Bech32 string MAY be longer than the 90 characters specified in BIP-0173:
+   - MUST encode the payment request in Bech32 (see BIP-0173)
-    - MUST encode the payment request in Bech32 (see BIP-0173).
+   - MAY exceed the 90-character limit specified in BIP-0173.

 A reader:
   - MUST parse the address as Bech32, as specified in BIP-0173 (also without the character limit).